Purdue-CS193/homework-0-AzAINN/index.md

+# Azain Khalid's First CS193 Homework

+**My Favorite Things about CS193**
+- The classroom is really far away from my dorm so i'm able to get my steps in
+- I liked it when it was my only class that I had to attend on this tuesday
+- I like it when it snows in the room

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.